 Read the Recombinate (antihemophilic factor (recombinant)) Side Effects Center for a complete guide to possible side effects

-PRECAUTIONS: Before using this medication, tell your doctor or pharmacist if you are allergic to any antihemophilic factor (factor VIII) products; or to animal proteins (e.g., mouse, hamster, cow); or if you have any other allergies.
-This product may contain inactive ingredients (such as natural rubber/latex found in the packaging of some brands), which can cause allergic reactions or other problems.
+PRECAUTIONS: Before using this medication, tell your doctor or pharmacist if you are allergic to any antihemophilic factor (factor VIII) products; or if you have any other allergies.
+Some brands may also contain animal proteins (such as mouse, hamster) or inactive ingredients (such as natural rubber/latex), which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.

 Before using this medication, tell your doctor or pharmacist your medical history.

 Manufacturers of some brands of this medication recommend that you monitor your heartbeat during treatment.
 If your heart starts to beat faster, it is recommended that you give this medication more slowly or temporarily stop the infusion until your heart rate returns to normal.
 Consult your doctor for more details.

 During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.